JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2020-12-29-ner_aspect_based_sentiment_en.md

     .setOutputCol("ner")
 ...
 val pipeline = new Pipeline().setStages(Array(document_assembler, sentence_detector, tokenizer, word_embeddings, ner_model, ner_converter))
-val result = pipeline.fit(Seq.empty["Came for lunch my sister.
+val data = Seq("Came for lunch my sister.
 We loved our Thai-style main which amazing with lots of flavours very impressive for vegetarian.
-But the service was below average and the chips were too terrible to finish."].toDS.toDF("text")).transform(data)
+But the service was below average and the chips were too terrible to finish.").toDF("text") val result = pipeline.fit(data).transform(data)
 ```

 {:.nlu-block}